skprasadu/tradingstrategy-dna/README.md

 As a trader I want to be able to monitor stock prices such that when they breach a trigger level orders can be executed automatically.

 In order to run this, you need jdk 8 and above and Gradle build tool.
+You need to run `gradle test`

 Note: